00mayank/AutomationTest/README.md

 1. **Placeholder API Testing** (`PlaceHolderApiTesting.cy.js`)
    - This file tests various HTTP operations against the `https://jsonplaceholder.typicode.com/` API.
 The tests cover **positive**, **negative**, **edge cases**, and **performance tests**.
+   - [JSONPlaceholder API](https://jsonplaceholder.typicode.com/posts), a free REST API used for testing and prototyping.

 #### Positive Test Cases
    - **GET Call**: Retrieves a post using a valid post ID and checks for a 200 OK response, along with validating content like `id`, `title`, and response headers.